bellhops/docker-airflow/README.md

 * All standard docker-compose commands should work now.

 ## Priest Development
-_Currently we have to kill all docker airflow containers and rebuild them to get most up-to-date priest code._
-TODO: It slows down development, fix above.

 #### Handy commands:
 * `docker stop $(docker ps --filter "name=airflow" -q)`